jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-08-01-beam-examples-3/index.md

             raise RuntimeError("fails to send a message") from e
 ```

+We can execute the producer app after starting the Kafka cluster.
 Once executed, the activity tracking records are printed in the terminal.

 ```bash
 python utils/sport_tracker_gen.py